rockstor/rockstor-doc/gnome-disks-usb/gnome_disks_usb.rst

 `Fedora <https://getfedora.org/>`_, and many others, include the gnome-disks program by default and as such have a build-in graphical way to create a Rockstor USB install disk from the downloadable iso file.
 What follows is a step by step guide of this process.
+Please see the :ref:`makeusbinstalldisk` in our :ref:`quickstartguide` guide for other tested methods.

 Steps required
 --------------